DSC-MtA/unipay-mta-api/README.md

 # MtA-Pay API
-API for handling payment records for MountA Clubs
+API for handling payment records for the MountA University Club

 ## Local testing
 ### Requirements